asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 https://photos.app.goo.gl/TEuXquJaN4771ozT8

-I buried one filter and a phase shifter for the ground, with a low-pass filter at the input, almost a meter deep in a metal container, drank coffee and began to see “souls”............... at second or third night someone decide to show me how phase shifter can shoot ELF-VLF radio waves, after I found almost burned shifter. - DONT USE PHASE SHIFTERS with SIMPLE ONE COIL!!!!
+I buried one filter and a phase shifter for the ground, with a low-pass filter at the input, almost a meter deep in a metal container, drank coffee and began to see “souls”............... at second or third night someone decide to show me how phase shifter can shoot ELF-VLF radio waves, after I found almost burned shifter. - DONT USE PHASE SHIFTERS with SIMPLE ONE COIL fuck*ng "Tesla"!!!!

 Workaround with PWM power sources, but now I use one of my PSU and resonace FH on power lines: